 I think it’s safe to say that we have all been there.
 At one time or another, the vast majority of Americans have looked in a mirror and felt concerned about one part of their body, or several.
 Maybe it was stretch marks, or thunder thighs, or bat wings, or any other number of aspects of our body that are deemed unattractive in our culture.
+This all leads us to have body image issues, which can affect nearly every aspect of our lives.

 #BodyPositivity and #BodPos have been cropping up on social media much more in recent years.
 Some people are trying to shift away from #Detox, #DietStartsTomorrow, and the idea that they should spend their precious time on earth trying to change their bodies by any means necessary.
 This is a great thing!
 But, full-on body positivity can seem like an impossible goal for many people, especially when they feel full-on hatred for their bodies right now instead.